PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 gate with `342 passed in 18.84s`, plus the branch-changed broad related suite with `1386 passed in 23.44s`.

+The later model-only Transpose/channel-slice MulAdd-bridge call now retains its existing one-counter dictionary as `_final_channel_slice_muladd_bridge_stats`.
+The first live-LayoutState occurrence remains raw.
+Recovery-boundary contracts now explicitly distinguish those two forms, while preserving both ordered recovery calls, owner behavior, and the TensorFlow-free boundary.
+The retained value has no consumer.

+This checkpoint passes the focused MulAdd-bridge/recovery accounting gate with `346 passed in 20.08s`, plus the branch-changed broad related suite with `1391 passed in 24.78s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.